Guide to Driving In Russia - Drive Safe in Russia

 Yes - Da

-There are some toll roads in the Barnaul and Pskov Region and the Pechori state border.
+There are some toll roads in the Barnaul and Pskov Region and on the Pechori state border.
+Russia intends to introduce more toll roads but the planning is taking some time.